What is Guest Posting in Cybersecurity?

-Cybersecurity expert, Troy Hunt, posted this hilarious article on his site called, “No, I won’t link to your spammy site”.
+Cybersecurity expert Troy Hunt posted this hilarious article on his site titled, “No, I won’t link to your spammy site.”
 After you’ve read this article, I suggest you give it a quick read.
 Someone of Troy’s caliber will always be a target for backlinks, it’s pretty hilarious how he toys with the spammers.

 #1 Build up your reputation

-If you’re new to the cybersecurity industry, or perhaps looking to build up your online presence, guest posting can be a great tool to help compliment the work you’re already doing.
-There are a ton of great cybersecurity sites out there such as Dark Reading and CPO Magazine that have their own independent following.
+If you’re new to the cybersecurity industry or perhaps looking to build up your online presence, guest posting can be a great tool to help complement the work you’re already doing.
+There are a ton of great cybersecurity sites out there, such as Dark Reading and CPO Magazine, that have their own independent following.
 So having your name on their site, tagged on by their social media team, and being featured in their regular newsletter carries a lot of weight.

 #2 Reach a new audience

-Writing for various sites can help you build up your reputation, but not only that, it can help you reach a new audience.
+Writing for various sites can help you build up your reputation, and it can also help you reach a new audience.
 You might be a prolific writer for your company blog, but you’ll find it’s mainly customers and employees reading your work.
 Which is great and has its place, but when you start guest posting, you’ll be reaching new people in new places and making new connections.

 #3 Make new connections